jackyangantelope/Downloader_MiSTer/README.md

+# ConsoleMode
+ConsoleMode is a graphical user interface menu that provides more convenient operation and a more user‑friendly interface.

+Intuitive graphical navigation — Clear menu structure and visual layout make functions easy to understand at a glance, with clearly visible operation paths.

+User‑friendly interactive experience — Focuses on feedback and guidance, lowering the barrier to entry so both beginners and experts can operate smoothly.

+Download ConsoleMode.tar.gz and install.sh from the Release page, place them in /media/fat, and run the following commands to install:

+cd /media/fat
+./install.sh ConsoleMode.tar.gz

 # MiSTer Downloader

 This tool installs and **updates all the cores** and other extra files for your *MiSTer*.
 It also updates the menu core, the MiSTer firmware and the Linux system.
 The source for all downloads is the [MiSTer Distribution](https://github.com/MiSTer-devel/Distribution_MiSTer) repository.